 - A £1.5 million investment in an early nuclear R&D programme to be led by the National Nuclear Laboratory (NNL) and completed by April 2014.
 This work will carry out strategic assessments on a range of candidate nuclear energy systems for different UK low carbon electricity futures.

-In addition to the investments highlighted above, the Minister also announced that Dame Sue Ion has been appointed as the Chair for the new Nuclear Innovation and Research Advisory Board (NIRAB), and that a Nuclear Innovation and Research Office (NIRO) has been established to provide an expert secretariat to the Board and coordinate nuclear R&D across the UK.
-The NIRO will be hosted by the National Nuclear Laboratory in their Warrington offices, and Gordon Bryan has been appointed as the Director of NIRO with immediate effect.
+In addition to the investments highlighted above, the Minister also announced that Dame Sue Ion had been appointed as the Chair for the new Nuclear Innovation and Research Advisory Board (NIRAB), and that a Nuclear Innovation and Research Office (NIRO) had been established to provide an expert secretariat to the Board and coordinate nuclear R&D across the UK.
+The NIRO is hosted by the National Nuclear Laboratory in their Warrington offices, and Gordon Bryan was appointed as the Director of NIRO.

 £13m Funding available for Nuclear R&D

-The Technology Strategy Board (TSB), the Nuclear Decommissioning Authority (NDA) and the Department of Energy and Climate Change (DECC) are investing up to £13m in collaborative R&D and feasibility study projects, to stimulate innovation and strengthen the UK’s civil nuclear supply chain.
-The competition is open to all sizes of businesses and research organisations who may already be engaged in the nuclear sector or who are considering entering this growing market for the first time.
+InnovateUK, the Nuclear Decommissioning Authority (NDA) and the Department of Energy and Climate Change (DECC) are investing up to £13m in collaborative R&D and feasibility study projects, to stimulate innovation and strengthen the UK’s civil nuclear supply chain.
+The competition was open to all sizes of businesses and research organisations who may already be engaged in the nuclear sector or who are considering entering this growing market for the first time.

 - Up to £10m is available for Collaborative R&D projects

 - Up to £3m is available for Feasibility Study projects

 There were 5 technology themes which are applicable to both Strands of the competition and apply to both new build and existing nuclear power plant.